oh-jinsu/typesafe-dynamo/README.md

 function typesafe<Schema, PK, SK, GSI>(...props: OperationProps)
 ```

-This function defines the type of your table. `Schema` and `PK` is required generic type parameter. `SK` and `GSI` is optional.
+This function defines the type of your table. `Schema` and `PK` are required generic type parameters. `SK` and `GSI` are optional.
 Last, you should put your `DynamoDB.DocumentClient` and your table name to the function parameter.

 ### Schema